SSWConsulting/SSW.People.Profiles/Jerwin-Parker/Jerwin-Parker.md

 * Email Marketing (MailChimp and SendGrid)
 * Growth Marketing

-In his spare time, Jerwin enjoys spending time with his Family, reading and working on his Fitness Start-Up Shreddedology & SpotMe Australia.
+In his spare time, Jerwin enjoys spending time with his Family, reading and hitting the weights 💪